jidongxiao/CSCI1200-DataStructures/hws/09_online_shopping/README.md

 ![alt text](images/amazon_ice_maker.png "amazon ice maker")

-More specifically, your program should print to the output file: the title, the average rating, the number of ratings, the price, and the thumb url - a url which takes you to the thumbnail view image of this product.
+More specifically, your program should print to the output file: the title, the average rating, the number of ratings, the thumb url - a url which takes you to the thumbnail view image of this product, and the price.
 All of such information can be retrieved from the json file - each line of the json file contains information for one product.
 When one line contains multiple thumb urls, use the first one.

+All sample output files are provided in the [sample_outputs](./sample_outputs) folder.

 ## Program Requirements & Submission Details